Schreiner University’s Web Privacy Statement

 For site security purposes and to ensure that this service remains available to all users, Schreiner University’s system employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information or otherwise cause damage.
 Anyone using this system expressly consents to such monitoring and is advised that if such monitoring reveals evidence of possible abuse or criminal activity, such evidence may be provided to appropriate law enforcement officials.
 Unauthorized attempts to upload or change information on this server are strictly prohibited and may be punishable by law, including the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act of 1996.

-Schreiner University students, staff and faculty with questions about this privacy statement or concerns that personal information has been released without proper consent send e-mail or written notification to Candice Scott, Associate VP for Academic Affairs and Student Success; Director of Logan Library, 830.792.7318, firstname.lastname@example.org.
+Schreiner University students, staff and faculty with questions about this privacy statement or concerns that personal information has been released without proper consent send e-mail or written notification to Candice Scott, Dean of Student Success; Director of Logan Library, 830.792.7318, firstname.lastname@example.org.

 All other users, please contact Lain Tait, Ass’t.
 VP for Marketing, 830.792.7462, email@example.com.